 In The Spy Who Loved Me, Roger Moore wears a very dark navy button two blazer that’s almost identical to the one he wears two years later in Moonraker.
 It’s made by Angelo Roma with a clean cut and straight, narrow, roped shoulders in classic Roman style that echoes English military tailoring.
 The lapels are an inch wider than they need to be, but they don’t detract from the excellent fit and timeless cut of the blazer.
 The blazer is detailed with silver-toned metal buttons, not shanked but with four holes like a regular button, sewn with navy thread.
 There are four buttons on each cuff, slanted pockets with a ticket pocket (which isn’t present on the Moonraker blazer) and deep double vents.

-The white gabardine trousers have a flat front and bell bottoms, which if might ever be appropriate would be appropriate here.
+The off-white wool gabardine trousers have a flat front and bell bottoms, which if might ever be appropriate would be appropriate here.
 In white—worn with a navy blazer—they evoke a sailor’s uniform, and Moore is indeed wearing the trousers out at sea.
-The Frank Foster shirt is cream with mid blue stripes spaced different lengths apart.
+The silk shirt from Frank Foster is cream with mid blue stripes spaced different lengths apart.
 Though at some parts it looks like the stripes are grouped in threes, it doesn’t all follow that pattern.
 The shirt has a large point collar and tab cuffs.
 The tie is mid blue shantung silk, tied in a four-in-hand knot.
 Moore wears black slip-on shoes from Ferragamo with a brass horsebit with a medallion in the centre.
 His socks are black to match the shoes.
 The outfit overall could best be described as dressy resort-wear.
 White trousers, though classic, dress down the blazer.
 They are best worn in a warm climate far from the city, where mid grey trousers work best.